The Cartels and Leniency Review: Italy

 The current legislative framework applicable to private antitrust enforcement is based on the following key provisions: (1) Article 33(2) of the IAL, under which actions for antitrust damages can be brought before civil courts; (2) the Decree, which confirms that both direct and indirect clients can seek compensation; and (3) general civil law principles concerning tort liability, namely Article 2043 et seq. of the Civil Code.

-From a procedural standpoint, the Decree has increased the degree of specialisation in antitrust matters, both for stand-alone and follow-on actions.
+From a procedural standpoint, the Decree has increased the degree of specialisation in antitrust matters, for both stand-alone and follow-on actions.
 The commercial divisions of the Courts of Milan, Rome and Naples in fact enjoy exclusive jurisdiction in Italy over actions for antitrust damages.

 The Decree also clarified that the five years' limitation period only starts running when: (1) the infringement has ceased; and (2) the claimant is – or, using reasonable care, should be – aware of the behaviour itself, the harm caused to the injured party and the identity of the infringer.
 This term is in any case suspended, if the IAA opens an investigation, within one year of the closing of the proceedings.

 The possibility of using the procedure set out by Article 696 bis of the Civil Procedure Code, which allows the civil judge to order a preventive economic expert witness report, to obtain an accelerated judge-validated ascertaining of the overcharge, is somewhat controversial.
-This procedure has been considered admissible in by the Naples court but was rejected by the Tribunal of Milan.
+This procedure has been considered admissible by the Naples court but was rejected by the Tribunal of Milan.

 iii Standard of proof and quantification of damage